 Not a Normal Part of Aging

 Anyone can develop high blood pressure.
-But your chances of getting high blood pressure are higher if you
+However, these factors can increase your risk for developing high blood pressure.

-- have a family history of high blood pressure
+- a family history of high blood pressure.

 - drinking too much alcohol